 1. Suck up to Google

 Next stop, stats!
 The in-built web statistics service will show you stats on your Dashboard when you log in.
-If you need something meatier, look into investing in a copy of Mint.
-For longer-term trends, you can't beat Google Analytics, although its stats aren't updated in real-time.
+If you need something meatier, you can't beat Google Analytics.

 3. Social buttons

-Look into adding social sharing buttons to your posts.
+Look into adding social sharing buttons to your posts, perhaps using the Social Buttons plugin.
 The most effective is Facebook's 'Like' button, and there are several plugins to add it automatically.
 Generic 'Share This' buttons usually go ignored though, and it's better to have a couple of prominent ones than a whole line of tiny icons.
 With Facebook, always click 'Like' yourself.
 Other people are more likely to do so if someone else has first.